Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/scoring-points.md

 You can access services with the `Class.ServiceProvider:GetService()|GetService` function in the `Class.DataModel|game` object. `Class.DataModel|game` is a variable accessible from anywhere which contains everything in your experience.

-1. Create a variable for the Players service using `Class.Players|game:GetService("Players")`.
+1. Create a variable for the Players service using `game:GetService("Players")`.
 2. Create a function called `onPlayerAdded` with a parameter for the incoming player.
 3. Connect the `onPlayerAdded` function to the PlayerAdded event.